 Private and international schools in Amsterdam

-As children in Amsterdam may be able to continue the same or similar curriculum as their home country, international schools are often the best option for expats living in the city for the short term.
+As children in Amsterdam may be able to continue the same or similar curriculum as in their home country, international schools are often the best option for expats living in the city short term.

-Parents should note that fees at these schools can be extremely high while space is limited.
+Parents should note that fees at these schools can be extremely high and space is limited.
 It's best that parents begin the application process well in advance.

 Nurseries in Amsterdam